-2.11.
+2.14.
 "Tread groove" means the space between two adjacent ribs and/or blocks in the tread pattern3;

-2.12.
-"Section width (S)" means the linear distance between the outsides of the sidewalls of an inflated pneumatic tyre, excluding elevations due to labelling (marking), decoration or protective bands or ribs3;
+2.15.
+"Section width (S)" means the linear distance between the outsides of the sidewalls of an inflated tyre, excluding elevations due to labelling (marking), decoration or protective bands or ribs3;

-2.13.
-"Over-all width" means the linear distance between the outsides of the sidewalls of an inflated pneumatic tyre, including labelling (marking), decoration and protective bands or ribs3; /
+2.16.
+"Over-all width" means the linear distance between the outsides of the sidewalls of an inflated tyre, including labelling (marking), decoration and protective bands or ribs3;

-2.14.
+2.17.
 "Section height (H)" means a distance equal to half the difference between the outer diameter of the tyre and the nominal rim diameter;